 Remember, they have your application and are well aware of any leadership positions or titles you’ve held.
 The interviewer isn’t looking for a list when they ask this question.
 Instead, they want to see your passion and commitment in your answer.
 Choose a role that you enjoyed and talk about concrete, measurable accomplishments you achieved.

-Keep in mind, even if you never held a formal leadership title or function, you may still have an example where you lead a group or team to success.
-If you truly don’t have a good example, say so and then talk about the qualities that you have that you feel will make you a dynamic and efficient leader when the time comes.
+Keep in mind that even if you never held a formal leadership title or function, you may still have an example where you led a group or team to success.
+If you truly don’t have a good example, say so, and then talk about the qualities that you have that you feel will make you a dynamic and efficient leader when the time comes.

 Pick ones that are meaningful to you for specific reasons, and discuss why.
 Was a certain character relatable or motivational?
 Does a particular lyric make you want to conquer the world?
-For most interviews, the specifics of what you choose isn’t important, but drawing the connection to why it matters to you, is.
+For most interviews, the specifics of what you choose aren’t important, but drawing the connection to why it matters to you is.

 Instead, focus on the things that are most important to you and why.
 If your school is well-known for their linguistics program or research facilities, talk about why that appeals to you and how you hope to utilize them during your education.

-If it’s applicable, you can walk the committee through the process you went through determining which institution was the best fit for you.
+If it’s applicable, you can walk the committee through the process you went through to determine which institution was the best fit for you.
 They want to know why you think you will be successful and make a difference there, so tell them.

 Instead, focus on something that ignites your fire and makes you feel curious and excited.